jkidd252/SH-Project-Code/README.md

 # SH-Project-Code
-# Biofilm in Dynamic Enviroments
+## Project Title: Biofilm in Dynamic Enviroments
 Code and Images for Senour Honours Project
 Images are saved in "DC#_images" folders:
   DC1 = 30D